gvwilson/sensibleadventures/short-stories/arecibo.md

 He clears his throat.
 "Should be ten, but Dzhambul took an arrow in the leg and ---"

-The *beg* cuts him off with a hand wave.
+The *beg* cuts him off with a wave.
 "And you fight together, yes?
 You stand watch while each other sleep?"